The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Introduction

-Let $\Omega$ be an open, bounded domain in $\mathbb{R}^d$.
-In this work we consider the following Dirichlet eigenvalue problem of the infinity Laplacian operator as studied in \cite{juutinen2005higher}.
+Let us now introduce the infinity Laplacian eigenvalue problem that we study in this paper.
+For this, \nc let $\Omega$ be an open, bounded domain in $\mathbb{R}^d$.
+We consider the following Dirichlet eigenvalue problem of the infinity Laplacian operator as studied in \cite{juutinen2005higher}.
 One looks for a function $u\in W^{1,\infty}_0(\Omega)$ which is a viscosity solution of

 Here, $\Lambda>0$ denotes a corresponding eigenvalue of the infinity Laplacian $\Delta_\infty$.
 Positive solutions are referred to as ground states and fulfill the simpler equation